Trivadis/plsql-cop-cli/parser-limitations.md

 ## Access Parameters of Inline External Tables

-The `obpaque_format_spec` clause has to be provided as string.
-Embedding the driver specific parameters directly are not supported.
+The `obpaque_format_spec` clause has to be provided as a string literal or as a subquery returning a CLOB.
+Embedding the driver specific parameters directly is not supported.

-Here's are examples of a supported and unsupported statement.
-These example are based on [Tim Hall's article "Inline External Teables in Oracle Database 18c"](https://oracle-base.com/articles/18c/inline-external-tables-18c).
+Here are examples of a supported and an unsupported statement.
+These examples are based on [Tim Hall's article "Inline External Teables in Oracle Database 18c"](https://oracle-base.com/articles/18c/inline-external-tables-18c).

 Supported example: